NSW Combined High Schools Sports Association Handbook

 A team shall consist of 14 players.
 Games will be played with 6 a side on the field.

 The trials will be conducted on a "round robin" basis.
 All games will be thirty minute duration – no half-time – straight turn around on a score.

-If ten regions are represented, a two "pool" system will operate.
+If ten associations are represented, a two "pool" system will operate.
 Pools will be determined from the previous year’s final positions.